vmware-archive/cabin/README.md

+> **WARNING** The project is currently in a transition phase.
+There are known issues with Kubernetes 1.8/1.9 clusters.
+There is no ETA to fix those issues but we are trying to find a sustainable path.
+As always PR welcome.
+Thanks for your understanding.

 # Cabin, the mobile app for [Kubernetes](https://kubernetes.io)

 Cabin is a Mobile application for Kubernetes.
 It is loaded with features as shown in the [screenshots](##screenshots) and the [screencast](##screencast).
 It is a mobile native version of the Kubernetes dashboard with intuitive finger actions to manipulate Kubernetes resources.
 For example you can delete pods with a single left swipe.
 You can also add, delete labels, scale deployments with a finger scroll, access logs of your pods, run simple exec commands in containers, trigger rolling-updates by changing the image of your deployments, etc...